Let’s challenge the coronavirus pandemic together with the online e-Governance Conference!

 “The online e-Governance Conference moves to a totally new era of online conferencing.
 We are organising an engaging and evolving conference that utilises the best current technological opportunities.
 The conference will include case studies of different governments, keynote presentations and expert feedback on the keynotes, culminating with real-time interactive sessions on each topic that accommodate participants in different time zones.
 Hence, we invite governments, local authorities and businesses to take a closer look at the experiences of other countries to set brave goals and plan the next steps in their country!” said Astok.

 This year’s discussions will focus on the governments’ current challenges with helping citizens to manage their lives and businesses online:

-- Converting a vision into actionable steps: what are the essential steps in a digital transformation and how can you get started?
+- Converting a vision into actionable steps: what are the essential steps in digital transformation and how can you get started?

 “As we know, this giant leap for humankind started with small steps: research, meetings, programming, technology development, etc. The same principle applies to digital transformation and e-governance development.
-Achieving long-term goals with continuous innovation that utilises smaller projects based on common principles will be one of the key learning and sharing objectives of the e-Governance Conference 2020,” says Linnar Viik.
+Achieving long-term goals with continuous innovation that utilises smaller projects based on common principles will be one of the key learning and sharing objectives of the e-Governance Conference 2020,” said Linnar Viik.